 As soon as possible after you arrive in Canada, you should get in touch with Next Stop Canada so that they can help you with everything from your resume, cover letter, finding a place to live, and much more.
-Having someone with experience helping newcomers settle into Canada help you in the first few weeks after your arrival can be a really big help when it comes to your long-term success.
+Settlement agencies can help you in your first few weeks in Canada.
+Their services can be a big help when it comes to your long-term success in Canada.

 2. Keep all your immigration documents

 You need to hang onto all of your immigration and travel documents.
-It is very important that you do not destroy them upon arrival to Canada.
-You will continue to need them as you apply for work in Canada, open up a bank account and many other things that you need to do in the first few weeks and months that you’re in Canada.
+It is very important that you do not destroy them upon arrival in Canada.
+You will continue to need them as you apply for work in Canada, open a bank account, and many other things that you need to do in the first few weeks and months that you’re in Canada.